Agnelle Bundervoët: Life and career

 After the war, Bundervoët quickly became a soloist of the great symphonic orchestras under the greatest conductors of her time, including Paul Paray, Eugène Bigot, Charles Bruck, and Pierre-Michel Le Conte.
 For several years was chosen by Alexis Roland-Manuel for his live broadcast on France Musique, Plaisir de la Musique.

-She received the Grand Prix International du Disque (Académie Charles-Cros) with a Jean-Sébastien Bach recital published by Ducretet Thomson.
-Her extraordinary interpretation of La Chaconne gives rise to passionate debates between musicologists and critics.
-As a result, she is exclusively invited by Decca in France to produce three LPs, Liszt, Brahms, and Schumann.
+She received the Grand Prix International du Disque (Académie Charles-Cros) with a Johann Sebastian Bach recital published by Ducretet Thomson.
+Her extraordinary interpretation of the Chaconne gave rise to passionate debates between musicologists and critics.
+As a result, she was exclusively invited by Decca in France to produce three LPs, Liszt, Brahms, and Schumann.
 She taught at Le Conservatoire National de Versailles into the 1980s.

 Bundervoët was divorced in 1956 and in the late 1950s began a longterm relationship with Egyptologist Maurice Braun, with whom she travelled to Egypt and other areas of the world.
 She died on 14 February 2015 in Vaucresson, France.
 Her name was given as Agnelle Bundervoët Braun.